 As a Church of England school, the foundation of our approach is the Christian faith.
 The school enjoys strong links with the church, and this allows everyone to learn about and practice Christian beliefs, and all are invited to take part in its community life.
 The school is committed to respecting the personal values and beliefs (religious or otherwise) of parents and children.

-As a Church of England school, we believe that R.E. in general and Christian teaching in particular play an important part in our teaching explicitly through weekly R.E lessons and implicitly through our teaching of the Christian values in collective worship and in everyday school life.
+As a Church of England school, we believe that R.E. in general and Christian teaching in particular play an important part in our teaching explicitly through weekly R.E lessons and implicitly through our teaching of the Christian values in daily collective worship and in everyday school life.
 These lessons are linked also to the statements on collective worship and the social, cultural and moral development.

 Based on the Christian faith, we aim to teach the children to be considerate and respectful of themselves, others and the environment with everyone leading by example and demonstrating our belief in the gospel values.